arizvisa/ida-minsc/docs/static/install.rst

 If you have chosen Python 3.x, then some desired third-party plugins might not work with your setup, or some modules might not be available until you switch your Python interpreter.
-This however does not affect any part of the IDA-minsc plugin, and the choice of choosing a Python version is left completely up to the user.
+This however does not affect any part of the IDA-Minsc plugin, and the choice of choosing a Python version is left completely up to the user.
 To temporary switch the interpreter that IDAPython uses, IDA provides a couple of avenues that a user can take [:ref:`3<downgrading-references>`].

+.. _install-older:

 Earlier versions of IDAPython
 *****************************